elmtree-askmo/cloudcannon-app/content/learn/health-studies/explain-the-role-of-baroreceptors-in-blood-pressure-regulation.md

 url: /learn/health-studies/questions/explain-the-role-of-baroreceptors-in-blood-pressure-regulation
 score: -1.0
 related_article1:
-    id: 170559
+    id: 170549
-    title: How have innovations in medical devices improved pain management?
+    title: >-
+        Describe the process of glucose regulation in maintaining homeostasis.
     subject: Health Studies
-    url: /learn/health-studies/questions/how-have-innovations-in-medical-devices-improved-pain-management
+    url: /learn/health-studies/questions/describe-the-process-of-glucose-regulation-in-maintaining-homeostasis
 related_article2:
-    id: 170573
+    id: 170546
-    title: How does electron microscopy differ from light microscopy in imaging applications?
+    title: >-
+        What are the primary functions of the cellular level in anatomy and physiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-does-electron-microscopy-differ-from-light-microscopy-in-imaging-applications
+    url: /learn/health-studies/questions/what-are-the-primary-functions-of-the-cellular-level-in-anatomy-and-physiology
 related_article3:
+    id: 170551
+    title: >-
+        How do positive and negative feedback mechanisms differ in physiological processes?
+    subject: Health Studies
+    url: /learn/health-studies/questions/how-do-positive-and-negative-feedback-mechanisms-differ-in-physiological-processes
+related_article4:
     id: 170546
+    title: >-
-    title: What are the primary functions of the cellular level in anatomy and physiology?
+        What are the primary functions of the cellular level in anatomy and physiology?
     subject: Health Studies
     url: /learn/health-studies/questions/what-are-the-primary-functions-of-the-cellular-level-in-anatomy-and-physiology
-related_article4:
-    id: 170553
-    title: How does neurotransmitter blockage affect nervous system function?
-    subject: Health Studies
-    url: /learn/health-studies/questions/how-does-neurotransmitter-blockage-affect-nervous-system-function
 related_article5:
-    id: 170575
+    id: 170560
-    title: What is the role of calcium ions in muscle contraction mechanisms?
+    title: >-
+        What are the primary pathophysiological features of Parkinson's disease?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-role-of-calcium-ions-in-muscle-contraction-mechanisms
+    url: /learn/health-studies/questions/what-are-the-primary-pathophysiological-features-of-parkinsons-disease
 ---

 &nbsp;